-If 1 or more of your coronary arteries (the vessels that carry blood to your heart muscle) are blocked, blood can’t flow to the heart muscle.
+Your coronary arteries are the vessels that carry blood to your heart muscle.
+If one or more of these arteries are blocked, blood can’t flow to the heart muscle.
 In this case, the heart muscle may die (heart attack) or become weakened and damaged and cause chest pain (angina).
-Problems like shortness of breath, increasing fatigue, leg swelling, or feeling run down may occur.
-Coronary artery bypass surgery creates a path for blood to flow around a blockage and helps reduce the risk of further damage to your heart from lack of sufficient blood flow and may reduce symptoms of angina or shortness of breath.
+You may have shortness of breath, increasing tiredness (fatigue), leg swelling, or a run-down feeling.
+Coronary artery bypass surgery makes a path for blood to flow around a blockage.
+It helps reduce the risk for further damage to your heart caused by the lack of blood.
+It may also ease your symptoms of angina or shortness of breath.

-First, a healthy blood vessel (graft) is taken from another part of the body.
+First, a healthy blood vessel (graft) is taken from another part of your body.
 Taking this graft usually doesn't affect blood flow in that body part.
-If you have more than 1 blockage, which is often the case,more than 1 graft may be needed.
-Sometimes the doctors will do special ultrasound tests to look at the possible grafts prior to surgery.
+Often more than one blockage occurs.
+If you have more than one blockage, you may need more than one graft.
+Sometimes the doctors will do special ultrasound tests to look at the possible grafts before surgery.
 One or more of these blood vessels will be used for the graft:

 The saphenous vein, which is located in the leg.